wp-graphql/wp-graphql-woocommerce/docs/handling-user-authentication.md

 In summary, we demonstrated how to configure a GraphQL client to work with WooGraphQL, manage WooCommerce sessions, and handle WordPress authentication.
 With this setup, you should be able to create a robust and secure client that manages user authentication efficiently and seamlessly.

-The next section will begin teaching how you best utilize the data received from WooGraphQL to create showstopping components.
+The next section will begin teaching how you best utilize the data received from WPGraphQL for WooCommerce to create showstopping components.